Ganbate-Bangkit/C23-TR02_Talent-Recommender-System/README.md

          ...
       </body>
       ```
-    - In the **header** tag is used to create a header on the website that contains the logo and company name.
+    - The **header** tag is used to create a header on the website that contains the logo and company name.

       ```
       <header>